zjrohrbach/rohrbachscience-content/content/publications/energy/index.md

 ---
 title: "Energy is Made Up: Interesting Conceptual Discussions around Energy and its Definition"
 date: 2020-09-26
-description: "I discuss how energy is nothing more than a helpful 'bookkeeping method' for multi-object systems.
+summary: "I discuss how energy is nothing more than a helpful 'bookkeeping method' for multi-object systems.
 This leads to interesting discussions, especially for students who have already taken chemistry."
 tags: